Established in 2014.

 What about going to the bathroom?

 We teach the children to use "nature's potty."
 We have a portable potty in our tool wagon.
-Potty training is not required.
+Potty training is required during the coronavirus pandemic.

 What is your allergen/nut policy?